samudralavamshi54/aks-engine/README.md

 ## Sharpen your skills

-The official [AKS Engine documentation][docs] covers everything you need to know about AKS Engine (and then some)..
+The official [AKS Engine documentation][docs] covers everything you need to know about AKS Engine (and then some).

 ## Join the community